jhpyle/docassemble/_docs/helloworld.md

 ---
 {% endhighlight %}

-To run this, first set up your server using [Docker] (recommended) or by following the [installation] instructions.
+To run this, first set up your server using [Docker].

 Once **docassemble** is up and running in your web browser, click "Log in" in the upper right hand corner.
 The default username and password